sfssqs/UartTest/README.md

 # UartTest
-A uart test program in linux env
+A uart test program in linux(yocto project) env